ctrliq/fuzzball-workflow-examples/blast/README.md

 First update the workflow's egress destination with a S3 URI and Fuzzball secret .
 The volumes block below writes workflow output file `results/blastp.out` to destination `s3://my-bucket/my-dir/` and names the output file `my-blastp-results.out`.
-Credentials used to egress this file, a Fuzzball user secret `secret://user/my-s3-bucket-secret` is used.
+The credentials used to egress this file is Fuzzball user secret `secret://user/my-s3-bucket-secret`.

 ```text
 volumes: